 Feeling that sense of guilt in the North Korean believers is utterly painful.
 It makes you cry out with them the words of David, “How long, oh Lord?
 Will you forget me forever?”
 It’s a heartfelt cry, but is it the truth?
 Has God forgotten His children in North Korea?
-For that answer we have to investigate the spiritual life of North Korean Christians.
+For that answer, we have to investigate the spiritual life of North Korean Christians.

 The Open Doors contact adds, “If you do that, you’ll find North Korean Christians are very mature.
 They know how to approach unbelievers and how to train new Christians, including their children once they are old enough.
-The Christians don’t mind to be tested.
+The Christians don’t mind being tested.
 In fact, they are determined to sacrifice themselves for the Kingdom of God.
 They see trials as purifying.”